Well, December has rolled around again. It seems to come faster every year!

 As you know, this final month of the year is filled with joys, stresses, wonderful Christmas truth, numerous distractions, and lots and lots of busyness.
-So for the next 4 weeks, I will be writing about 4 “Don’ts” for December — in other words, the 4 things you should not do if you want to make the most of December.
+So for the next 4 weeks, I will be writing about what you should not do if you want to make the most of this crazy month…

 So without further ado, Don’t #1: Don’t Waste the Opportunity

-And when we point people to Jesus, we aren’t merely reminding them he was born in a stable.
+And when we point people to Jesus, we aren’t merely reminding them he came to earth as a baby.
 The “nativity set” is not all there is to the story.
 Christmas is about God himself coming to earth in human flesh for a very specific purpose.
 In Matthew 1:21 an angel tells Joseph that Mary…

 will bear a son, and you shall call his name Jesus, for he will save his people from their sins.